 Through the summer of 2018 Kara Millen, our Community Hub Development Officer, re-visited our Options Appraisal and investigated alternative ideas and options.
 Throughout this period she was able to discuss ideas with local residents and community groups, including the Glencairn Memorial Institute.
 This has enabled us to further consider how a new Community Shop and Hub might be developed to ensure that it complements, not competes with, our existing community space provision in Moniaive.

 As a result of this process, we turned our attention to the AMD Building in the High Street.
 In May we were kindly allowed by the owners, AMD, to run a trial ‘Pop Up Hub’ during the weekend of the Moniaive Folk Festival.
 This gave us the opportunity to showcase not only our own work, but also that of many other community groups and organisations.
 We received positive feedback on this trial, and were able to use it to consider in more detail how we might use that building in the future.

 In July 2018 we were accepted back onto the Big Lottery / Scottish Land Fund programme, and were subsequently successful with our Stage I application.
 We then received confirmation that we would be allowed to use our remaining Development Grant to run a longer ‘Trial’ Shop & Hub, and were able to negotiate a 6-month lease of the building to enable this to happen.

 In November 2018 we started remedial works to enable us to bring the empty building back into use.
 These included inspections of the electrical, plumbing and heating installations, and replacement of the broken front window.
-With the help of local volunteers we have been able to clean and redecorate the building, to create a warm and welcoming space in which to trial a variety of ideas.
+With the help of local volunteers we were able to clean and redecorate the building, to create a warm and welcoming space in which to trial a variety of ideas.